By Namit Arora

 More contentiously, Anderson argues that ‘contrary to legend, [Gandhi’s] attitude to violence had always been — and would remain — contingent and ambivalent.’
 Nor did he have much success with Satyagraha, or non-violent resistance, for ‘each time Gandhi had tried it, the British had seen it off.’
 Anderson claims that success in the nationalist struggle came not from the mass mobilisation of Satyagraha, but from Gandhi’s rebuilding of Congress, its rise as a popular political force, and the steady expansion of the electoral machinery after 1909.

-But even if true, surely Gandhi’s Satyagraha amplified the success of the struggle by raising mass consciousness.
+But even if Anderson is right, surely Gandhi’s Satyagraha amplified the success of the struggle by raising mass consciousness.
 Moreover, wasn’t non-violence still preferable to violent resistance?
 Anderson seems unconvinced.
 He admires the secular-leftist leader Bose, his ‘fearless militancy and commanding intellectual gifts’, his commitment to inter-communal alliances, and criticizes Gandhi’s undemocratic eviction of him from Congress.
 In Anderson’s view, the violence that Satyagraha ‘spared the British was decanted among compatriots’, only to show itself later in communalism and Partition.
 This argument might be more persuasive if it weren’t truly an imponderable.
 Anderson claims that Gandhi’s infusion of Congress with Hindu religiosity — of which Satyagraha was a part — ‘was the origin of the political process that would eventually lead to partition.’
 But did Gandhi’s compatriots see Satyagraha as a part of Hindu religiosity?
 We know that it was adopted and practiced to good effect by oppressed populations of many non-Hindu nations, and even by the Pashtun Muslim leader Khan Abdul Ghaffar Khan, aka the ‘Frontier Gandhi’.
 Martin Luther King, Jr. was influenced by it, noting that ‘The ultimate weakness of violence is that it is a descending spiral, begetting the very thing it seeks to destroy.
 Instead of diminishing evil, it multiplies it.’
 It is plausible, however, that in much of India and especially in Congress, Satyagraha, simply by its association with Gandhi, was seen as part of the Hindu political matrix that was alienating and sometimes even threatening to non-Hindus.
 But what if Gandhi had not transformed Congress in such a way?
 Anderson writes,